 Causes of hyposalivation or Xerostomia:

-age, the production of saliva and its composition are associated with age in healthy people (17,18,19).
+Age, the production of saliva and its composition are associated with age in healthy people (17,18,19).

 Systemic diseases like: Sjogren’s syndrome, salivary gland diseases, uncontrolled diabetes mellitus, thyroid disease, liver and renal diseases, and human immunodeficiency virus infection are closely related with hyposalivation as well 20.

-head and neck radiotherapy21.
+Head and neck radiotherapy21.

 Drugs, several drugs are able of inducing hyposalivation and xerostomia.
 Examples: Anticholinergics, Opioids, Antidepressants, Stimulants, Antipsychotics and mood stabilizers, Benzodiazepines and Parkinson’s disease medications22.